Identity Guard Review

 On its website, Identity Guard claims to offer "the most powerful, comprehensive identity theft protection available."
 It says that it will scan for credit apps submitted in your name, including credit cards, cell phone accounts, new mortgages, and more.
 It will monitor your files at the Big Three credit agencies (Experian, TransUnion, and Equifax) and allow you to periodically check your credit reports and scores.
-You’ll be alerted via mail and text alerts if there are changes to your credit files, such as someone opening an account with your information.
+You’ll be alerted via mail and text alerts if they detect changes to your credit files, such as someone opening an account with your information.

 Is it true?

 Yes, but with some caveats.
 The first thing to be aware of is that three-bureau credit reports are only available with the company’s most expensive plan, the premier level, which is $25 for an individual or $35 for a family.
-The more basic plans monitor threats to your identity using Watson artificial intelligence — an admittedly powerful tool that processes billions of data points instantly, but which doesn't give you access to your reports.
+The more basic plans monitor threats to your identity using IBM Watson artificial intelligence — an admittedly powerful tool that processes billions of data points instantly, but which doesn't give you access to your reports.
 There are other benefits of basic levels, too, including $1 million insurance with stolen funds reimbursement.
 But if your focus is on your credit rating, you’ll pay more to access it.
 Also, your monthly credit score at the premier level is based only on TransUnion data; your Big Three credit reports are updated annually, and there is no FICO score.

 In addition to credit monitoring, all Identity Guard plans include identity theft benefits, including an online identity dashboard that allows you to manage your alerts and tools in one place.
-An anti-phishing mobile app protects your iOS or Android mobile devices from phishing scams, and you can also download a safe browsing extension for Safari, Chrome, and Firefox browsers that protects against malware.
+An anti-phishing mobile app protects your iOS or Android mobile devices from phishing scams, and you can also download a safe browsing extension for Safari, Chrome, and Firefox browsers that helps protect against malware.

 If you’re looking for a company that provides extensive help in the event of a credit or identity breach, Identity Guard is probably not your best choice.
 The company’s restoration services are limited, and it will not assume a temporary power of attorney (unlike some other companies, such as IdentityForce) to help you through that process.